tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The Measure assertion type is a report level concept that describes a run of a test that performs a measurement according to some data quality dimension.
-In FFDQ, the Measure concept consists of a run result of COMPLETE or NOT_COMPLETE or a value of the measurement (i.e. a measure of dwc:eventDate duration in seconds).'
+'The MeasurementAssertion is a report level concept that describes the results of the execution of of a test that performs a MeasurementMethod according following some Specification  to assess some data quality Measurement.

+In bdqffdq, the MeasurementAssertion is expected to carry a ResponseResult of COMPLETE or NOT_COMPLETE or a numeric measured value value (e.g. a measure of dwc:eventDate duration in seconds).

+DQM(dr) = {dqm | dqm =< me, s, m, r >, me ∈ ME, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}'

 ********************